Tag: comics studies

 Art, Blotting Paper, Comics August 9, 2011

-Production of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics continues to progress although somewhat erratically due to digressions, delays and interruptions from my ongoing work commitments.
-My intention of having the first chapter finished by the end of the year remains though.
-In my transition from comics studies to comics production the most striking discovery has been the amount of time required to create the artwork.
-Whereas I can sit down and write a thousand words about a comic in a few hours, creating a page of art can take from several hours to a few days.
-From all of the comics creators that I have interviewed in Australia the common rate denominator was “a day per page”.
-I wish!
-In addition to printmaking as a means of image-making I am doing a lot of drawing.
-I love this process and the mental spaces it takes me into.
-I enjoy getting lost in there.
+Production of the first issue of my comic Blotting Paper continues despite delays from my ongoing academic commitments.
+However, my intention of having the first chapter finished by the end of the year remains.
+Comparing research to production I have discovered the enormous amount of time it takes to design and create artwork.
+I can write a thousand word critique of a comic in just over an hour…but creating one page of comics art will take me several times that.
+Many of the comics creators that I have interviewed say their rate was “a day per page”.
+I wish!…but I don’t really mind as I love the feeling of being deep in creative space.
+At the moment, besides printmaking, I am also doing some drawing.
+I love it and the mental space it takes me into.
+I like the feeling of getting lost in there.

 The bridge and Doctor Comics, pen and ink drawing collage #1(© 2011 Michael Hill)